 Book edited by Adolfo Estalella & Tomás Sánchez Criado

 In the accounts compiled in this book, ethnography occurs through processes of material and social interventions that turn the field into a site for epistemic collaboration.
 Through creative interventions that unfold what we term as ‘fieldwork devices’—such as coproduced books, the circulation of repurposed data, co-organized events, authorization protocols, relational frictions, and social rhythms—anthropologists engage with their counterparts in the field in the construction of joint anthropological problematizations.
-In these situations, the traditional tropes of the fieldwork encounter (i.e. immersion and distance) give way to a narrative of intervention, where the aesthetics of collaboration in the production of knowledge substitutes or intermingles with the traditional trope of participant observation.
-Building on this, we propose the concept of ‘experimental collaborations’ to describe and conceptualize this distinctive ethnographic modality.
+In these situations, the traditional tropes of the fieldwork encounter (i.e. immersion and distance) give way to a narrative of intervention, where the aesthetics of collaboration in the production of knowledge substitutes or intermingles with participant observation.
+Building on this, the book proposes the concept of ‘experimental collaborations’ to describe and conceptualize this distinctive ethnographic modality.

 Table of Contents

 Preface.
 Collaboration Mode 3: A Found Condition of Anthropological Field Research Today… and What Might Be Made of It, George E. Marcus (University of California at Irvine).

 Introduction.
 Experimental collaborations, Tomás Sánchez Criado (Munich Center for Technology in Society, TUM) & Adolfo Estalella (CSIC).
 PDF

 Experimenting with data: ‘Collaboration’ as method and practice in an interdisciplinary public health project, Emma Garnett (London School of Hygiene and Tropical Medicine).

 The ‘research traineeship’: the ups and downs of para-siting ethnography, Maria Schiller (Max Planck Institute).